 With a Ministerial Decree dated 17 December 1971 (D.M.
 17.12.1971, no number) Italy recognized the great environmental significance of Trieste’s Karst.
 This was the first actual form of protection which, even if by the wrong means had to be granted to a territory that is world famous also for its spectacular hypogeal environments.

-I sat by the wrong means because, for instance, this Decree issued by the Italian Ministries of Education and by that of Tourism together, could have been legally enforced only if properly extended to the Free Territory of Trieste by the Italian Government, that to this day administers this State established by virtue of the 1947 Peace Treaty (the legal situation being unchanged), because the area mentioned in the Ministerial act falls within that Country.
+However, this Decree – issued by the Italian Ministries of Education and of Tourism – could have been legally enforced only if properly extended to the Free Territory of Trieste by the Italian Government, sub-entrusted, to date, with the temporary administration of this State, established by virtue of the 1947 Peace Treaty (its legal situation being unchanged), because the area mentioned in the Ministerial act is not in Italy, but in Trieste.

 Reads the Ministerial Decree: “Recognizing that the above mentioned areas have a remarkable public interest because they create a series of natural frameworks of significant beauty.
 The same areas display not only a very beautiful surface, covered in woods and lawns and then in a world of rock, including also many viewpoints that are accessible to people, and which grant a beautiful sight of the Karst plateau”.